 What: The name alone is fun!
 Slidey Slides — a park within a park.
 Obviously, you can expect some great slides, there’s cushy grounding and it’s conveniently located near some fields if you want to kick the ball around or head to the PNE.
 Plus, you’ll see some beautiful North Shore mountains in the background.

 Where: 1001 E 7th Avenue

 What: China Creek North has a climbing wall, exercise equipment and a hidden track loop for your kids!
-There’s also seating areas for you parents to sit back and relax.
+There are also seating areas for parents to sit back and relax.
 Great for kids of all ages.

 Where: Stanley Park

 What: Stanley Park, Vancouver’s sweetheart.
 Aside from the GORGeous beaches, green space and mountain views, there are two awesome playgrounds near Second Beach — including the fire engine we’ve all admired at some point!
 Not to mention, it’s a great spot for a picnic and to see some ducks at the nearby pond.

 Where: Beside the Trout Lake Community Centre (3360 Victoria Drive)

 What: The sign on top of the treehouse says it all “kids only.”
 This cool playground, located next to the community centre, is surrounded by a lot of green space and has all the essentials: slide, monkey bars, and plenty of things to climb!
 Bonus: Explore all the trails and the green space — and beach — that Trout Lake has to offer.